 The other main way that people use essential oils is to apply them to the skin.
 Let’s start by saying that you should always dilute essential oils before applying them to the skin, as some can cause irritation when used at full strength.
 If you intend to use the oil on your skin, you should dilute it in a safer oil, known as a carrier oil.
 Common ones include olive, jojoba, and coconut oil.
 Be sure to get professional guidance before using essential oils this way, though.
 You should understand how much essential oil to use in what amount of carrier oil, and how much total oil you can safely apply.

 Ingestion (Consumed by Mouth)

 Some advice you get from friends or family, or from laypeople who sell essential oils, might insist that it’s okay to ingest essential oils.
 Most experts do not recommend ingesting essential oils during pregnancy as there just isn’t enough information to say that it’s safe (5, 6).
 Even if you dilute the oil in another food or drink, you are still putting a higher concentration into your body than if you inhale or absorb it through your skin.
 There’s also the possibility that the oil doesn’t dilute fully (an oil cannot be fully absorbed into water,) and therefore you’re left with tiny droplets of the oil in your stomach (5).
-These are some reasons why many experts debate that no one should ingest essential oils, whether you’re pregnant or not.
+These are some reasons why many experts believe that no one should ingest essential oils, whether you’re pregnant or not.
 For our purposes, though, we can at least agree that pregnant women should not ingest them.